praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ![Pipeline.](mediaNew/task-1.3.4.png)

 19. We already have 40+ connectors available for data pipeline from disparate sources in Microsoft Fabric.
+By viewing the connectors please close the Copy data pop up.

+Note: *If the close button is not visible, please slide right from the below slider and close the pop up.*

 ![Pipeline.](mediaNew/datasources-fabric.png)